Josep Bartolí

-Josep Bartolí i Guiu (1910-1995) was a Spanish painter, cartoonist and writer.
+Josep Bartolí i Guiu (1910-1995) was a Catalan painter, cartoonist and writer.
 He fought in the Spanish Civil War, and published a collection of drawings (Campos de Concentracion 1939-1943) from his time as a refugee in a French internment camp.
 He later travelled extensively, including to Mexico and the United States where he worked as a set designer and artist.
 In the 1950s he was a member of the 10th Street Group of artists, and in 1973 he won the Mark Rothko prize.
 His time in France was portrayed in the César Award winning 2020 film Josep, directed by French cartoonist Aurel.

 Biography

 Spanish Civil War

 While working as a newspaper illustrator, Bartolí was active in trade unions, helping to found a UGT affiliated illustrators' union.
 He later fought in Aragon with a unit of the Catalan Communist Party.
 In 1939 he crossed into France, and was incarcerated in a series of internment camps, including Bram, Argelès-sur-Mer and Le Barcarès.

 Having escaped the camps to Paris, where he worked on costume and scenery design, Bartolí was subsequently arrested near Vichy and due to be transported to Dachau concentration camp.
 He was able to escape again, and made his way to Mexico via Casablanca, arriving in 1943.